 If you want to live in the university dorms, our Faculty’s Student Administration Office can help you with booking your room at one of the CU dormitories.
-You will be asked to fill out a simple form and pick your preferred dorm(s) – we suggest that for this step you get acquainted with the offer of the Charles University dormitories which can be found on the University’s Dormitories and Refectories webpage.
+You will be asked to fill out a simple form and pick your preferred dorm(s) – we suggest that you browse the available offer of dormitorries and student residences which can be found on the CU Dormitories and Refectories webpage.
 Please, be aware that student housing is currently very popular and can be booked out during the summer months.
 Most students make their reservations in late May and throughout June.
 Because of this, we recommend that you make a reservation as soon as possible.

 Together with accommodation, you may also need to purchase relevant health insurance for the length of your stay in the Czech Republic.
 Together with these documents you may also need to provide proof of funds, i.e. demonstrate your ability to finance your stay in the Czech Republic.
 The exact details, as well as the relevant procedures, are all described on the website of the Czech Ministry of Interior.

 All non-EU (and non-EEA) students are legally obliged to register with the Foreign Police within 3 days of their arrival, if it has not been done by the accommodation provider (e.g. Student´s residence hall, hostel, hotel etc.).
 Students who applied for a long-term (or permanent) residence permit at a Czech Embassy and received a visa in their passport for 1 entry may also perform the obligation of registration to the Ministry of the Interior (MOI) within 3 working days to provide biometric data.
-Please read more on the MOI website.
+You can read more about this step on the Ministry of Interior website.

-To complete your process of visa approval, you can schedule a visit at the Department for Asylum and Migration of the Ministry of Interior in Prague.
+To complete the visa approval process, you can schedule a visit at the Department for Asylum and Migration of the Ministry of Interior in Prague.
 The new MOI office is intended for students who are required to get a visa to enter the Czech Republic.
 The office address is Hládkov 682/9, Prague 6 (right next to the building of the CU dormitory, Kolej Komenského).